How to use event reminders: 10 steps and pro tips to maximize attendance [2024]

 2. Write in active voice

-Using active voice in your event reminder emails can make them more powerful and action oriented.
+Using active voice in your event reminder emails can make them more powerful and action-oriented.
 Active voice emphasizes the subject of the sentence and creates a more direct and forceful tone.

 Here are some examples of active vs passive voice: